unswexplains/unswexplains.github.io/d4ae35314090/content.md

   });
 </script>

-When we visualise the frequency table of a variable using bars, as we have done here, the result is said to be a **frequency histogram** of the variable.
+When we visualise the frequency table of a variable using bars, as we've done here, the result is said to be a **frequency histogram** of the variable.

 If there aren't many values of the variable, and they're sufficiently different, you might also visualise the frequency table using wedges, to get a pie chart.
 Here's a pie chart for the frequency table above: